Home » Articles » Out and About » A relaxing family day out at Shingle Splitters Point & playground!

 Shingle Splitters Point Playground

-Recently upgraded a few years ago, this playground has everything the kids could want.
-With an awesome climbing structure, 2 slides, a rock wall, poles, stepping circles, and much more.
-Kids will also find a double swing, nest swing, and a small ability seat.
+This playground has everything the kids could want.
+A climbing structure, 2 slides, a rock wall, poles, stepping circles, and much more.
+Kids will also find a double swing, a nest swing, and a small ability seat.

-Toilets are close by, with BBQ facilities and plenty of shade for a rug.
+Toilets are close, including BBQ facilities and ample shade for a rug.

 shingle-splitters-point-lake-macquarie-gallery7